 With Veeam Backup & Replication Community Edition, you have the ability, by using PowerShell, to add your scale-out backup repository and object storage which will then index the objects using the metadata stored in the object storage.
 This will then allow you to perform recovery processes against these workloads.

-Veeam Backup & Replication Community Edition is a powerful and feature-rich way for you to protect a small environment comprised of a handful of virtual and/or physical workloads (available for up to 10 instances).
+Veeam Backup & Replication Community Edition is a powerful and feature-rich way for you to protect a small environment comprised of a handful of virtual and/or physical workloads (available for up to 10 workloads).
 Download it today and give it a try.
+Also, take the time to read our Free Hitchhiker’s Guide to Veeam Backup & Replication Community Edition to help you get started and familiarize you with the many capabilities of Community Edition.